heig-vd-dai-course/heig-vd-dai-course/11-smtp-and-telnet/COURSE_MATERIAL.md

 The `.`, on a line by itself, indicates the end of the email content.

-In this section, you will install and configure Telnet on your operating system.

 The output should be similar to this:

 ```text